 How can people often with no experience climb Mont Blanc in only six days?
 It’s totally achievable if you are fit enough, but six days is only a minimum amount of time to acclimatise for Mont Blanc so you’ll still need as many other factors in your favour as possible.
 Our ascent program is the result of 15 years and 3500+ clients on Mont Blanc, we’ve climbed this mountain every which way over the years and have now settled on what we think is the best possible Mont Blanc ascent program.

 Booking the various huts on Mont Blanc is extremely competitive which means that the program for the week will not always be the same; we use different combinations of huts and even sometimes partially different routes to get to the summit, but you will always have two nights and therefore two possible summit days reserved for you (see Huts and Routes).
 You will however need to follow our Fitness Guidelines carefully in order to be able to comfortably summit via any route, even in marginal conditions.

 And if despite every effort conditions are so bad it’s not even worth trying Mont Blanc?
 We’ll go pretty much anywhere in the alps to fill your week with exciting mountaineering (no extra cost, see this FAQ).
 Click on the diagram below to see the basic program for each day:

-When you arrive at our basecamp chalet “The Castle” (see Our Chalet) you can move into your room (your name will be on the door) and a Mont Blanc Guides representative will meet you at 6:00pm for a welcome drink and introductory briefing.
-This takes about half an hour, after which you sit down to your first evening meal.
+When you arrive at our basecamp chalet “The Castle” (see Our Chalet) you can move into your room (your name will be on the door) and a Mont Blanc Guides representative will meet you.
+Your first evening meal will be at 7pm on the top floor of the chalet, where you will meet your other course participants and there will be a short welcome talk from your chalet hosts.
 A nice relaxing start to a week which gets harder and harder…

 1st Evening - Dinner and an Early Night